Faster change of order algorithm for Gr\"obner bases under shape and stability assumptions: Restricting to a K[y] -module

 \section{Restricting to a \texorpdfstring{\(\uring\)}{K[y]}-module}

 The algorithmic approach in this paper makes use of a \(\uring\)-module denoted by \(\rmod\), which is defined from an ideal \(\ideal\) and a set of monomials \(\cmons\).
-This module is a subset of \(\ideal\), which is sufficient to recover the \(\ordlex\)-\gb basis of \(\ideal\) in the \shape case, and which allows us to benefit from efficient algorithms for matrices over \(\uring\).
+Using the module addition of $\field[x_1, \ldots, x_{n-1}, y]$, this module is a subset of \(\ideal\), which is sufficient to recover the \(\ordlex\)-Gr\"obner basis of \(\ideal\) in the shape position case, and which allows us to benefit from efficient algorithms for matrices over \(\uring\).